-5 Questions When Considering a Installment Loan
+5 Questions When Considering an Installment Loan

 As an alternative to personal loans, you might consider installment loans.
 Unlike personal loans, there are no minimum credit score requirements.
-If you have a steady income stream, are at least 18 years old and have a checking account in your name, you could be approved for an installment loan rather quickly and could have the money direct deposited into your account same day or by next business day.
-If you need a short-term loan, there are five questions you need to consider before taking installment loan.
+If you have a steady income stream, are at least 18 years old, and have a checking account in your name, you could be approved for an installment loan rather quickly and could have the money direct deposited into your account the same day or by the next business day.
+If you need a short-term loan, there are five questions you need to consider before taking an installment loan.

 1. What is the true cost of a short-term installment loan?

 Just like any other form of credit, there are fees associated with installment loans.
-These can include application fees, origination fees, late payment fees and more.
+These can include application fees, origination fees, late payment fees, and more.
 Make sure you understand all the fees before signing up for a personal installment loan.
 The best thing to do is ask the lender for a flat rate fee breakdown.